FloriNNic/comparison-template/README.md

 - Type the name of the second branch to compare.
 - Click <b>Run workflow</b>.

-📝 Make sure the workflow has read/write permissions (Settings &#8594; Actions &#8594; General &#8594; Workflow permissions).
+📝 The comparison report will be deployed to <i>gh-pages</i> branch.
+Make sure the workflow has read/write permissions (Settings &#8594; Actions &#8594; General &#8594; Workflow permissions).
 Otherwise, you may not be able to deploy your report.

 The comparison report generated using Oxygen Scripting should be available here: https://{userid}.github.io/{reponame}/comparisonReport.html